NorbiPeti/peertube-setup/README.md

     ansible-playbook --become peertube.yml

+The first time you run it, Ansible will output the root password.

-Note: If you run this on an existing server, make sure the file `passwords/*your-server*/postgres` exists and contains the correct password.
+Note: If you use this for an existing Peertube instance, make sure the file `passwords/*your-server*/postgres` exists and contains the correct password.
 Otherwise Ansible will change the password in Peertube, and it won't be able to connect to the database.